JokerJohn/Cloud_Map_Evaluation/README.md

   	  doi={10.1109/LRA.2025.3548441}
 }

-@ARTICLE{hu2024paloc,
-  author={Hu, Xiangcheng and Zheng, Linwei and Wu, Jin and Geng, Ruoyu and Yu, Yang and Wei, Hexiang and Tang, Xiaoyu and Wang, Lujia and Jiao, Jianhao and Liu, Ming}, journal={IEEE/ASME Transactions on Mechatronics}, title={PALoc: Advancing SLAM Benchmarking With Prior-Assisted 6-DoF Trajectory Generation and Uncertainty Estimation}, year={2024}, volume={29}, number={6}, pages={4297-4308}, doi={10.1109/TMECH.2024.3362902}}
+@article{wei2024fpv2,
+  title={Fusionportablev2: A unified multi-sensor dataset for generalized slam across diverse platforms and scalable environments}, author={Wei, Hexiang and Jiao, Jianhao and Hu, Xiangcheng and Yu, Jingwen and Xie, Xupeng and Wu, Jin and Zhu, Yilong and Liu, Yuxuan and Wang, Lujia and Liu, Ming}, journal={The International Journal of Robotics Research}, pages={02783649241303525}, year={2024}, publisher={SAGE Publications Sage UK: London, England}
+}
 ```

 ## Related Package